A Cutting-Edge Conference

 Most people don't realize that options beyond medication exist.
 It is critical that we spread awareness of these potentially powerful dietary strategies to everyone who may benefit.
 If you know of someone who is coping with mental illness, please share these inspiring stories with them.

 If you yourself are struggling with symptoms of a mood or thought disorder, I encourage you to learn more about ketogenic diets and other nutritional approaches.
 Yes, medications can play a very important role in your care, but I believe that the most powerful way to change your brain chemistry is through food—because that's where brain chemicals come from in the first place.
 Feeding your brain properly has the potential to get to the actual root of the problem, which may allow you to reduce the amount of medication you need to feel well and function at your best.
 In some cases, a ketogenic diet can even completely replace medications.

 Nutritional psychiatry can empower you to take more control of your symptoms, your overall health, and the course of your future.

-*Note: low-carbohydrate diets cause significant changes in body chemistry very quickly.
+*Important Note: Low-carbohydrate diets cause significant changes in body chemistry very quickly.
 If you take any medications or have any health problems, please do not start this diet without first consulting with your health care provider, as medication dosages may need to be closely monitored as you transition to a new way of eating.
-Please see this short post about the safety of ketogenic diets for more information.
+Please see my detailed post Ketogenic Diets and Psychiatric Medications for more information.